gocd/docs.go.cd/content/installation/_index.md

   Also, go to: <a href="installing_go_agent.html">GoCD Agent installation instructions</a>
 </div>

-Whatever operating systems you install the GoCD server and (at least one) GoCD agent on, the default ports used by the server are 8153 (HTTP port) and 8154 (HTTPS port).
-So, after installation you should be able to access either `http://localhost:8153` or `http://your-server-installation-hostname:8153` and you should see a screen such as this:
+Whatever operating systems you install the GoCD server and (at least one) GoCD agent on, the default port used by the server is 8153 (HTTP).
+So, after installation you should be able to access `http://localhost:8153` and see a screen such as this:

 ![Initial screen, upon installation](/images/gocd_new_installation_startup.png)